agc93/Cake.ServiceOrchestration/docfx/index.md

-# Cake.NSwag
+# Cake.ServiceOrchestration

-A flexible Cake addin powered by the NSwag toolchain for processing and generating Swagger specifications.
+A prototype framework and Cake addin designed to demonstrate orchestrating multi-instance service deployments using Cake scripting.

 # Using this documentation: